Jordi Murphy: Early life

-Professional
+Professional career

 Murphy was part of the Leinster Academy and played for Leinster A on 18 occasions representing them in British and Irish Cup and against the other three provinces.

 At the beginning of the 2011–12 Pro 12 League season Leinster had 14 players unavailable for selection as they were representing Ireland in the 2011 Rugby World Cup.
 With a depleted squad and some impressive displays this led to Murphy getting his first senior appearance in their third game of the season.
 The match was a 19–23 home defeat against Scottish side Glasgow Warriors with Murphy coming on as substitute in the 45th minute replacing Dominic Ryan.
 In the following league match on 24 September 2011 he made his first competitive start for Leinster in 15–10 away victory against Scarlets in which Fijian Isa Nacewa scored all of the Leinster points.
 The match was Scarlets 5000th game in the region's 139-year history.

 Murphy scored his first try for the province against Cardiff Blues in a nine try victory.
 In the same match he also picked up the man-of-the-match award.
 On 15 December 2012, he made his Heineken Cup debut late on against Clermont Auvergne, replacing injured team-mate Shane Jennings.
 Towards the end of the season he was named Powerade Young Player of the Year at Leinster Rugby's Annual Awards Ceremony held at the Mansion House in Dublin.
 Only a matter of days later Murphy captained Leinster 'A' to victory over Newcastle Falcons in the final of the British and Irish Cup.

 Murphy moved to Ulster for the 2018–2019 season.
-In his first season with the province he made 18 appearances and 227 tackles, with a 94% tackle success rate.
+In his first season with the province, he made 18 appearances and 227 tackles, with a 94% tackle success rate.
 He made 16 appearances in 2019–2020.
 He sustained in injury in May 2021 during a Pro14 Rainbow Cup match against Munster, which kept him out until February 2022.

+In April 2023, Murphy announced his retirement from professional rugby at the end of the 2022–23 season.